GallagherSecurity/cc-rest-docs/training/README.md

 override it.

 Importantly, PDFs are attached to access groups.
-A cardholder can have a value for a PDF only if he or she is a member of one of the PDF’s access groups (Footnote:  direct or inherited.
-Unless otherwise noted, all Command Centre’s access group membership tests treat inherited members just like direct members).
+A cardholder can have a value for a PDF only if he or she is a member of one of the PDF's access groups (Footnote:  direct or inherited.
+Unless otherwise noted, all Command Centre's access group membership tests treat inherited members just like direct members).

-The REST API allows you to manage a cardholder’s group memberships (so that he or she has the PDF) as well as see and set PDF values.
+The REST API allows you to manage a cardholder's group memberships (so that he or she has the PDF) as well as see and set PDF values.
 It does not let you see or change the configuration of the PDF item.